 A restaurant, situated on the first floor of the Club House, offers Mediterranean specialties.

 The Lugano Golf Club

 The Lugano Golf Club is situated in Magliaso, in the picturesque region of Malcantone, just a few kilometers from the center of the city, near the airport.
 Located near to the lake, it winds over flat ground amidst birch, oak and pine woods and clusters of rhododendrons.
-The course, originally designed by famed architect Donald Harradine, is extremely technical and challenging due to the almost constant presence of water hazards and narrow fairways, often limited by lush vegetation.
+The course, originally designed by architect Percy Dell, in 1970 was extended from 9 to 18 holes by famed architect Donald Harradine.
+It is extremely technical and challenging due to the almost constant presence of water hazards and narrow fairways, often limited by lush vegetation.
 The Magliasina River is flanked or crossed on at least eight occasions, offering players an ongoing challenge.
 Long holes, designed for powerful play, are alternated with shorter, narrower ones that require greater precision.

 For a First Approach

 Are you thinking of taking advantage of the holidays to start learning this sport?
-Two of the most widely recommended options include: the Locarno Golf School and the Gary Owens Golf Academy in Bellinzona.
-The Locarno facility, situated near to the city’s Lido, is set within the lush green surroundings of the Maggia’s delta.
-It features a six-hole course and a driving range where you can tap into the expertise of professional golf instructors.
+The Locarno Golf School, situated near to the city’s Lido, is the ideal place.
+Set within the lush green surroundings of the Maggia’s delta, it features a nine-hole Pitch&Putt course, 2 Putting Green and a driving range.